This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 She led Tayl up the stairs to the peristyle, and down a covered walkway to a side entrance.
 Inside, they walked past the doors to the main floor and took the staircase to the public galleries.
 The first landing led them onto a wide balcony.
 It provided ample space for the public to observe regular Rath sessions, but an assembly meant there was standing room only.

-While Martim leaned over the railing, scanning the two upper galleries, clearly looking for somebody, Tayl took in the Rath’s main floor.
-Rows of benches curved around a central dais where a dozen seats were arranged to either side of a lectern.
-Most places had been taken, but a few people still stood in groups, talking in hushed voices.
+While Martim leaned over the railing, looking at the two upper galleries, Tayl took in the Rath’s main floor.
+Rows of benches curved around a central dais where a dozen high-backed chairs were arranged to either side of a lectern.
+Most seats on the floor had been taken, but a few people still stood in groups, talking in hushed voices.

-They returned to the staircase.
-They passed only a few people as they ascended, and the narrow top gallery was almost empty.
+They passed only a few people on the stairs, and the narrower top gallery was almost empty.

 The young man thus addressed turned and raised an eyebrow.
 ‘You told me to keep a low profile.’